jaymarnz/clocky/README.md

 ## Kiosk Mode (Android)
 In some browsers you can make the page full-screen (eliminates the web address and other headers so it's just the web page).
 I recommend using it this way.

-I wasn't able to do this on my old Android tablet running Chrome so I use a free app called Fully Kiosk.
+I wasn't able to do this on my old Android phone running Chrome so I use a free app called Fully Kiosk.
 There's probably others but this one works well for this:<br>https://play.google.com/store/apps/details?id=de.ozerov.fully&hl=en_US&gl=US

 ## Kiosk Mode (iOS)
 iOS has a kiosk mode built-in.
 It's called Guided Access and is enabled in Settings -> Accessibility -> Guided Access